quantumsense-ai/quantumsense-wordpress/README.md

 WordPress website intended to be used by [Local](https://localwp.com/).

 The WordPress project is configured to expect this directory at:

 > `/Users/dw/Desktop/quantumsense-wordpress`

+The Wordpress credentials are `admin`/`admin`.